michaelnisi/manger/README.md

 # manger - cache feeds

 The **manger** [Node.js](http://nodejs.org/) package provides caching for RSS and Atom formatted XML feeds, it implements an interface to query entries by feed and time.
+The obvious challenge here is to build a resilient system facing potentially misconfigured servers and malformed feeds.
+Sometimes, archiving these random inputs like a web crawler, waste recycling comes to mind.

 ## Types